shiruken/csullender.com/content/coding/index.md

 # Reddit Developer Platform

-I was a beta tester for [Reddit's Developer Platform](https://developers.reddit.com/) (Devvit) and developed several utility apps to assist with subreddit moderation tasks.
-All of the apps are written in [TypeScript](https://www.typescriptlang.org/) (my first experience with the language).
+Beta tester and developer on the [Reddit Developer Platform](https://developers.reddit.com/) (Devvit).
+I developed several utility apps to assist with common subreddit moderation tasks.
+All of the apps were written in [TypeScript](https://www.typescriptlang.org/) (my first experience with the language).

+* [Admin Tattler](https://developers.reddit.com/apps/admin-tattler): Get notified when the Reddit Admins action content in your subreddit. [[Source](https://github.com/shiruken/admin-tattler)]
 * [Moderator Mentions](https://developers.reddit.com/apps/mod-mentions): Get notified about moderator username mentions in your subreddit and (optionally) action the content. [[Source](https://github.com/shiruken/mod-mentions)]
 * [Only Flairs](https://developers.reddit.com/apps/only-flairs): Easily restrict commenting on individual posts to only users flaired in your subreddit. [[Source](https://github.com/shiruken/only-flairs)]
-* [Admin Tattler](https://developers.reddit.com/apps/admin-tattler): Get notified when the Reddit Admins action content in your subreddit. [[Source](https://github.com/shiruken/admin-tattler)]
-* [Link Cleaner](https://developers.reddit.com/apps/link-cleaner): Frustrated with the new shortened share link format that hides submission details and obfuscates tracker tags?
-Use Link Cleaner to easily copy a sanitized permalink to a post or comment. [[Source](https://github.com/shiruken/link-cleaner)]
+* [User Scorer](https://developers.reddit.com/apps/user-scorer): Automatically report or remove comments from users based on their User Score, a metric quantifying their recent history in your subreddit. [[Source](https://github.com/shiruken/user-scorer/)]

 # Rooster Teeth Website Archival Progress